- Matthew J. Schaap

 - U.S. Court of Appeals, Federal Circuit

-Matthew Schaap is a litigation and trial attorney who assists clients with a variety of personal and business disputes.
+Matthew Schaap is a shareholder with the firm.
+He regularly assists clients with a variety of personal and business litigation matters.

 Matthew began his legal career as a Judicial Law Clerk to Elizabeth Hayden, a Minnesota District Court Judge.
 As a Law Clerk, he played an active supporting role in the process of judicial decision-making.
 He provided judges with the legal research, writing and analysis that they used to decide the legal questions and issues before them.
 As a Law Clerk, Matthew also assisted in numerous jury trials in both the criminal and civil context.
 This practical experience gave him first-hand exposure to winning trial techniques as he observed highly-effective trial lawyers both in the courtroom and also in chambers.